|

 program could steal your address book, or any file, from your

+computer.
 8. Why does

 the download program decimate and ZIP observation data?